AminabiMohammad/Hostel-Vacancy-Management/README.md

 ## **📚 Project Overview**

-The **Hostel Vacancy Management System** is a software solution designed to manage the availability of rooms in hostels.
-It provides functionalities for both students and administrators, enabling efficient hostel room management and accommodation booking.
+This **Hostel Vacancy Management System** is designed to manage the availability of rooms in hostels.
+It provides functionalities for both students and administrators, enabling efficient hostel room management.

 ## **💡 Features**